liourej/CodeDroneDIY/README.md

 ```
 ### 3.2 Speed stabilization  <a id="stabilization"></a>

-Using angles speed feedback, a speed control loop can be realized.
-The pilot controls rotation speeds around each axis.
+A closed-loop system is needed to control angular spesoftwareDetailedDesigneds.

+This system compares angular speed command to angular speed feedback, and computes a new motor power to apply.

 ![AsservissementAccro](/ReadmePictures/AsservissementAccro.jpg "AsservissementAccro")

-Note: Only gyroscopics data are used: there is no need for a data merging filter.

 ## 4. Angle mode (aka automatic leveling mode) <a id="angleMode"></a>

+It is a more sophisticated flight mode than the accrobatic mode: now, UAV is able to auto-level.

-The first step for auto-leveling mode is to compute UAV attitude: the angles from the horizontal (roll, pitch, yaw) and the rotation speeds.
+Auto-leveling mode entry data is UAV attitude: the angles from the horizontal (roll, pitch, yaw) and the angular speeds.
-UAV attitude is an entry for automatic stabilization, computed from IMU data.

-### 4.1 Compute angle feedback
+### 4.1 Compute angles and angular speeds feedback

 Both angles speed and angles are required to compute reliable attitude angle feedback along time.